I designed a job tracker for Designation graduates.

 Job boards with tracking features keeps it easy to stay organized, but they don't let users track jobs from other sites.

-Taking a closer look, however, we learned that no competitor meets every need of a designer searching for a job.
+Taking a closer look, however, we learned that no competitor meets every need of a job-seeking designer.

-3. Their relationship with counselors and fellow cohort mates
+— their relationship with counselors and their cohort

 We collected the following insights:

-Based on those insights, we created two personas that encompassed our users’ goals and frustrations.
+Based on those insights, we identified two personas that encompassed our users’ goals and frustrations.

-After a week of research and analysis, we were ready to narrow down to a specific problem to solve.
+After a week of research and analysis, we were ready to narrow our scope to a specific problem to solve.

 We wanted to design for both our personas, but we felt Melissa was a more important target.
 Her difficulty to prioritize and stay organized was a bigger problem than Kevin’s need to expand his network.

 Overwhelmed Designation graduates need a digital tool to prioritize and be held accountable for the tasks they need to complete to avoid prolonging their job hunt.